Normify-me/API/README.md

 **Parameters:**
 - `id` : Unique ID of the law or standard (required)
 - `identifier` : Unique identifier of the law or standard (required)
-- `short_title` : Title of the law or standard (not required but improves response quality)
+- `short_title` : Title of the law or standard (not required but improves response quality) (required)
-- `version_date` : Current version date in your system (not required)
+- `version_date` : Current version date in your system
-- `last_change` : Date of last change in your system (not required)
+- `last_change` : Date of last change in your system

-The version_date and last_change are not required.
-If they are not sent then has_newer_version will always be true.
+One of version_date and last_change have to be submitted.
 If both the version_date and last_change are sent the new version date is compared to both dates and the has_newer_version boolean is set accordingly:

 ```